Joel Schofer's Career Planning Blog

 Tags

-alternative billets ASDHA Awards BCA Budget BUMED Burnout career planning CME CNO Competition Congress COVID-19 Dental Corps Deployments detailing DHA education Enlisted executive medicine ExMeds FITREPs Flag announcements Flight Surgery GI Bill Global Health Engagement GME history Hospital ships HRO JPME KSAs leadership Leave Letters to the board Medical Corps Mental health MHS Genesis MSC NDAA Nurse Corps operational billets Pay PCS personal finance PFA POM20 promotion promotion boards PRT Quality Readiness record management Recruiting Research Reserves Resignation Retirement SECDEF SECNAV special pays Surface Surgeon General Training Trauma Travel TRICARE TSP UMO Uniforms USMC USUHS VA Wellness Women in Military
+alternative billets ASDHA Awards BCA Budget BUMED Burnout career planning CME CNO Competition Congress COVID-19 Dental Corps Deployments detailing DHA education Enlisted executive medicine ExMeds FITREPs Flag announcements Flight Surgery GI Bill Global Health Engagement GME history Hospital ships HRO JPME KSAs leadership Leave Legal Letters to the board Medical Corps Mental health MHS Genesis MSC NDAA Nurse Corps operational billets Pay PCS personal finance PFA POM20 promotion promotion boards PRT Quality Readiness Recruiting Research Reserves Resignation Retirement SECDEF SECNAV special pays Surface Surgeon General Training Trauma Travel TRICARE TSP UMO Uniforms USMC USUHS VA Wellness Women in Military

 Top Posts & Pages